 Some shops will provide specialty tools and maybe even basic ones.
 But in the face of the current shortage, shop owners could provide tools to technicians and sweeten the deal for new hires.
 Rather than requiring apprentices and junior techs to spend their own money on tools, shops could provide tool purchase assistance.
 That way, techs can walk into the service bay better prepared to take on their work.

-As it is, shops are investing heavily in diagnostic equipment even to perform the most basic vehicle maintenance.
+As it is, shops are investing heavily in diagnostic equipment like automotive digital inspection software to perform the most basic vehicle maintenance.
 With the advancements in vehicle technology, techs need access to the right equipment to comply with manufacturer standards for accurate and safe repairs.

 Tip #2: Foster a healthy culture